UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 ### Describing a directory but not files

-To describe a directory without listing all the files in it, DataCrate SHOULD have a description of the directory.
+To describe a directory without listing all the files in it, DataCrate SHOULD have a description of the directory using an entity of ``@type`` [Dataset].
 This DataCrate JSON-LD, describes the directory 'lots_of_little_files' in an *Working DataCrate*.
+To make it clear that the files are not listed in ```CATALOG.json``` this example shows and empty list for [hasPart].

 ```
 {
       "@id": "lots_of_little_files",
       "path": "./lots_of_little_files",
       "@type": "Dataset",
+      "hasPart": [],
-      "Description": "This directory contains many small files, that we’re not going to describe in detail.",
+      "description": "This directory contains many small files, that we’re not going to describe in detail.",
-      "Name": "Too many files",
+      "name": "Too many files",

 }
 ```